 Photos: Jonathan Russell.

 Count Zouboff (Comte Valentin Platonovič Zubov, 1884-1969) was a Russian aristocrat and art historian.
-Aged about 25, he spent the winter of 1908-9 in Italy working on his doctoral thesis on the architect Carlo Rossi, and had the above portrait painted by Annie at Salsomaggiore Terme, a town in northern Italy.
-Zubov founded the Russian Institute of Art History 1912, housing it in the family home which was built by Rossi in the 1840s.
+Aged about 25, he spent the winter of 1908-9 in Italy and where Annie painted this portrait at Salsomaggiore Terme, a town in northern Italy.
+Zubov founded the Russian Institute of Art History in 1912.

 - Medium: oil on canvas.